improbable-eng/etcd-cluster-operator/docs/operations.md

 at times of high network latency between Etcd peers.
 This caused Etcd containers to be restarted, which made the situation even worse.

-If you disagree with this or if you find a valid use-case for Readiness Probes, please [create an issue](https://github.com/improbable-eng/etcd-cluster-operator/issues).
+If you disagree with this or if you find a valid use-case for Liveness Probes, please [create an issue](https://github.com/improbable-eng/etcd-cluster-operator/issues).

 ### Why aren't there Readiness Probes for the Etcd Pods?